-74. PREMIUM DEVELOPMENT3⁄4 ZONE RATED AUTOS (Continued)
+74. PREMIUM DEVELOPMENT-ZONE RATED AUTOS (Continued)

 - 5. Medical Payments - a.
-Charge 10% of the \$500 Medical Payments premiums of the zone combination from the Zone Rating Table. - b.
-Medical Payments premiums are on zone rating tables.
-For limits not shown, refer to company. - c.
+For Medical Payments premiums use Trucks, Tractors and Trailers rates. - b.
 Primary and secondary rating factors do not apply. - 6.
 Uninsured and Underinsured Motorists Insurance - a.
 Primary and secondary rating factors do not apply.